-In the majority of cases, if individuals are struggling to eat wholewheat bread/pasta, it’s not gluten the culprit but rather fructan.
-Fructan is a FODMAP that people with irritable bowel syndrome have issues digesting.
+In the majority of cases, if individuals are struggling to eat wholewheat bread/pasta, it’s not gluten the culprit but rather fructan1-3.
+Fructan is a FODMAP that people with irritable bowel syndrome have issues digesting3.
 Have a look at the image below on what FODMAP’s are.

 If you are unsure whether it’s gluten or fructan the problem, try eating sourdough bread.
 See the image below for an explanation.